braiddynamics/qbd-portal/docs/01-foundations/01-ontology.md

 **Algorithmic Origins of Physical Law derived from Computational Universes**

-The operational nature of the Global Sequencer attains its most concrete and mechanistically detailed realization within the domain of discrete computational physics, particularly through the rigorous frameworks established by the Wolfram Physics Project and Gerard 't Hooft’s Cellular Automaton Interpretation (CAI) of Quantum Mechanics.
+The operational nature of the Global Sequencer attains its most concrete and mechanistically detailed realization within the domain of discrete computational physics, particularly through the rigorous frameworks established by the Wolfram Physics Project **[(Wolfram, 2002)](/monograph/appendices/a-references#A.72)**; **[(Wolfram, 2020)](/monograph/appendices/a-references#A.73)** and Gerard 't Hooft’s Cellular Automaton Interpretation (CAI) of Quantum Mechanics.
 These frameworks furnish the essential conceptual and mathematical machinery required to effect a profound transition in the conceptualization of time: from a passive geometric coordinate subordinated to the metric tensor, to an active algorithmic process that orchestrates the discrete unfolding of relational structures.

 Within the Wolfram model, the instantaneous state of the universe deviates fundamentally from the paradigm of a continuous differentiable manifold; instead, it materializes as a spatial hypergraph (a vast, dynamically evolving network comprising abstract relations among a multitude of nodes, where edges encode the primitive causal or adjacency connections).
 In this representational scheme, the "laws of physics" transcend the rigidity of static partial differential equations imposed on continuous fields; they instead embody a set of dynamic Rewriting Rules, which prescribe transformations on local substructures of the hypergraph.
 The evolution of the universe proceeds precisely as the algorithmic process of exhaustively scanning the hypergraph for occurrences of predefined target sub-patterns (for instance, a pairwise relation denoted as $\{A, B\}$ conjoined with $\{B, C\}$) and systematically replacing each such occurrence with a prescribed updated pattern, such as $\{A, C\}$ augmented by $\{A, B\}$.
 This rewriting operation, when applied in parallel across all eligible sites, generates the progression of states.